-Ac tions: Timeframe: 1.
-Encou rage development of housing for special needs populations Establish incentiv е throug h the following actions: program and d a.
-The City shall encourage and facilitate development of housing publish on Cit У for families and large households, the elderly, farmworkers, website by Jun е individuals experiencing homelessness and individuals with 30, 2023. disabilities, including physical and developmental disabilities. b.
-The City will assist developers in identifying outside funding sources and support efforts to pursue those opportunities- either as group homes or in single family homes, when appropriate and feasible.
+Ac Actions: Timeframe: 1.
+Encou rage development of housing for special needs populations Establish incentive throug h the following actions: program and The City shall encourage and facilitate development of housing for families and large households, the elderly, farmworkers, individuals experiencing homelessness and individuals with disabilities, including physical and developmental disabilities. publish on City website by June 30, 2023.
+D. The City will assist developers in identifying outside funding sources and support efforts to pursue those opportunities- either as group homes or in single family homes, when appropriate and feasible.
 C. The City will develop a menu to offer incentives such as density bonuses, regulatory concessions, and expedited processing. d.
 The City will develop and disseminate informational materials annually to developers regarding the incentive program and identified funding sources to potentially assist 5 special needs residents annually through the planning period.
-2. Increas se fair housing knowledge and enforcement through the following Ongoing actions 3: a.
+2. se fair housing knowledge and enforcement through the following Ongoing actions a.
 The City shall continue to provide referrals to the Fair Housing Council of Orange County for fair housing services including counseling services for tenant-landlord disputes and cases of alleged discrimination. b.
 The City shall continue to publicize fair housing and complaint referral information at local community centers and in the Recreation & Community Services Schedule of Classes.
 The City will also provide information at City Hall and on the City's website.
 C. The City shall work with government agencies (e.g., Fair Housing Council of Orange County) and nonprofit groups (e.g., Habitat for Humanity) on anti-discrimination during housing processes for residents in protected classes, such as those with disabilities and families with children.
 Advertise workshops and events held by these organizations on anti-discrimination on the City's email newsletter and Housing Element webpage.